IBM/universal-connectors/README.md

 Connections to databases that are configured with the Guardium univer***REMOVED***l connector are handled the ***REMOVED***me as all other datasources in Guardium.
 You can apply policies, view reports, monitor connections, for example.

+## Latest releases
+It is recommended to use our latest product versions for Guardium Data Protection and Guardium Insights Our latest product version for Guardium Data Protection is [11.5](docs/Guardium%20Data%20Protection) Our latest product version for Guardium Insights is [3.2](docs/Guardium%20Insights/3.2.x/README.md)

 ## How it works